-After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Advisory Council, are eligible.
-Employees in probationary periods are not eligible.
+After six months of full-time service, all full-time staff, including directors, chairs, and members of the President's Council, are eligible.
+Employees in probationary periods and temporary employees are not eligible.

 Only tuition expenses may be reimbursed up to the annual maximums outlined below.
 The following non-tuition expenses are not reimbursable: cost of books, lab fees, registration fees, taxes, late fees, exam fees, certificate/licensing courses, certification fees, dissertation fees, supplies, and travel.
 In addition, any tuition amounts paid for by grants and/or scholarships are not reimbursable.
 Coursework must be directly and specifically job related.
 See the "Supervisor Approval" section below for more information.

 For letter-graded courses, a grade of B- or higher is required.
 For Pass/Fail courses, a grade of "Pass" is required.
 For ungraded courses, proof of satisfactory completion, such as a certificate, is required.